qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/resolutions/2020_resolutions.rst

 **Proponent**: Paolo Cavallini

-**Rationale**: free software should be the first choice for all the tools we use.
+**Rationale**: Using proprietary software raises a number of issues, including security, privacy, long term data availablity, and more.
+Even more importantly, it is incoherent with our goal of creating good free software.
+Free software should be the first choice for all the tools we use.
 We should choose proprietary alternatives only when it is proven that free software fails to provide a reasonable solution.
 The PSC should vote in case a proprietary solution is suggested.

 - +1 Jürgen
 - +1 Paolo